 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-In our guide below, we’ll highlight our top picks for for heavy people and detail the types of things you should look for (and look out for) that can directly impact your sleep quality.
+In general, the heavier someone is, the more support and durability they’ll need in their mattress, which often translates to denser material, more firmness, and robust construction.
+In our guide below, we’ll highlight our top picks for for heavy people and detail the types of things you should look for (and avoid) that can directly impact your sleep quality.

 Our Top Picks